drocheam/optrace/docs/source/usage/spectrum.rst

 It defines the following modes:
 :python:`"Monochromatic", "Rectangle", "List", "Function", "Data", "Gaussian", "Constant"`.
 Compared to |LightSpectrum|, only modes :python:`"Histogram"` and :python:`"Blackbody"` are missing.
-Generally the |Spectrum| class is not exposed to the user.
+Generally, the |Spectrum| class is not exposed to the user.
 But, for instance, the color matching functions :python:`ot.presets.spectrum.x, ot.presets.spectrum.y, ot.presets.spectrum.z` are objects of this type.